 The shop came about after Indianapolis-based businessman and Big Car supporter Jeff Woodward approached the organization about a partnership to bring a coffee shop to the southside.
 “My grandparents,parents, aunts and uncles all lived at one time in and around this area,” says Woodward.
 “It’s a very special area to me.”

-Normal features Indianapolis-based Tinker Coffee as its primary beans, with occasional guest beans from out of town to try.
-We currently feature Fort-Wayne-based Utopia Coffee.
+Normal features Indianapolis-based Tinker Coffee as its primary beans, with occasional guest beans to try.
+We currently offer fancy toast with a variety of toppings every day we’re open.
+And we have various surprise treats on a daily basis.

 “A coffee shop is always a great gathering venue.
 Coffee shops always have a relaxing atmosphere and stimulate great conversation.
 A coffee shop in Bean Creek will give our area a more neighborly feel as well as more exposure,” says Bernie Price President of the Bean Creek Neighborhood Association and Normal’s first customer on opening day.
 “Tube Factory has had such a positive impact on our community and now a coffee shop.
 We are very fortunate and now it is up to the residents in our area to support this most recent business venture in Bean Creek.”